 Janine and Emily went to the Colonies.
 Emily later escaped with Nichole and Janine is back in Gilead proper.
 It’s not always a death sentence.
 Plus, in the Colonies Emily had the chance to murder a Wife and get away with it, while Janine helped plan a wedding between two women.
 Life in the Colonies presents its own opportunities.

 Serena is awash in symbolism as she sits outside in the dark, in a fierce rainstorm, on her driftwood log by the shore, crying while she smokes a cigarette.
-She’s lost and bereft, okay, there’s still a small kernel of something burning within her.
+She’s lost and bereft, okay, but there’s still a small kernel of something burning within her.

 When Serena goes inside, her mother, who is sorting delicate heirloom china in the kitchen before she puts it away, clucks at her for getting wet, as if she is a small child who doesn’t understand how weather works.
 Serena dismisses the maid and tells her mother she’s upset that the entire prayer group knows the intimate details of her marriage.
 Pamela stays insufferably calm and detached while promising she won’t reveal any more of her daughter’s secrets to strangers.
 Serena tries to explain why she doesn’t want to go back to Fred, but Pamela tells her she isn’t interested, because none of it matters.

 In the world Serena created, a woman’s only worth comes from the reflection of her husband.
 Serena knows this and has been given so much, yet she’s still not satisfied, so Pamela has no sympathy for her self-inflicted drama.
 Serena and Fred could have a wonderful life together if Serena would pull herself together.
 Serena has no right to grieve so deeply for a child she chose to give up and who wasn’t even hers to begin with.